MinePacu/UEFI-Binary-Tool/README-en.md

+> [!IMPORTANT]
+> The developer of this program is not responsible for any consequences, losses, or damages that result from using this program.
+Use it carefully.

 # BIOS Section Binary Analysis/Embedded Image Repacking Integrated Tool

 A Python-based tool for analyzing and repacking Section binary files from motherboard BIOS/UEFI.